Sustainable Cloud Services for Verbal Interaction with Embodied Agents: System Architecture

-As shown in Figure \ref{fig:architecture}, the client simply has to acquire the user sentence, send it to the Hub service along with the client state, parse the response, store the updated client state, execute the received plan, and/or reply with the dialogue sentence returned by the Hub.
+As shown in Figure \ref{fig:architecture}, a client running on a robot or a device simply has to acquire the sentence pronounced by the user, send it to the Hub service along with the \textit{dialogue state}, parse the response, store the updated \textit{dialogue state}, execute the received \textit{plan}, and/or reply with the \textit{dialogue sentence} returned by the Hub.
 How these operations are performed depends on the capabilities of the client.
-The acquisition of the sentence can be performed both through a keyboard or a microphone, the plan will be performed only if the device running the client has the appropriate physical capabilities, otherwise, it will be ignored.
-Eventually, the dialogue sentence will be displayed through a screen or it will be communicated to the user through a speaker (assuming that the device is also equipped with a voice synthesizer).
-Please recall the role of the client state, which contains all the updated information about the client and is sent back and forth between the client and the server, to avoid storing any sensitive information on the server.
+The acquisition of the user's sentence can be performed both through a keyboard or a microphone.
+The \textit{plan} will be performed only if the device running the client has the appropriate physical capabilities; otherwise, it will be ignored.
+Eventually, the \textit{dialogue sentence} will be displayed through a screen, or it will be communicated to the user through a speaker (assuming that the device is also equipped with a voice synthesizer).

+\begin{remark} The purpose of the \textit{dialogue state} is to exchange updated information about the client between the client and the server, while preventing the storage of sensitive information on the cloud server. \end{remark}